Ecuador- Pimampiro

 Legislation Issues

-This scheme presents an example of how a PES scheme can be set up to encourage landowners to adhere to existing (but poorly enforced) Forest Law (1981) that forbids from forest being converted to other uses without permission- this has been a controversial characteristic of this PES scheme, and common to others, in the sense that it is questionable whether paying somebody to follow the law is the correct approach;
+This scheme presents an example of how a PES scheme can be set up to encourage landowners to adhere to existing (but poorly enforced) Forest Law (1981) that forbids forest from being converted to other uses without permission- this has been a controversial characteristic of this PES scheme, and common to others, in the sense that it is questionable whether paying somebody to follow the law is the correct approach.

-In the national legal context of Ecuador, PES is a recognized tool to “create and promote the legal basis and mechanisms to allow the payment for environmental services provided by forests, so that their owners will receive a monthly payment in cash for the services they render." (in Ecuador’s second Strategy for Sustainable Forest Development).
+In the national legal context of Ecuador, PES is a recognized tool to “create and promote the legal basis and mechanisms to allow the payment for environmental services provided by forests, so that their owners will receive a monthly payment in cash for the services they render" (in Ecuador’s second Strategy for Sustainable Forest Development).
 The National Biodiversity Policy, recommends establishing PES for the protection of mountainsides, provision of water from forests and páramo and coastal protection, for hydroelectric generation and human use by providing adequate compensation to the landowners of the lands that generate these services.

 Monitoring

 Monitoring has only been carried out to ensure compliance with the PES agreements.
-The committee chooses four families at random and technical experts from UMAT, CEDERENA and the municipality evaluate the condition of their land.
+The committee chooses four families at random and technical experts from UMAT, CEDERENA and the municipality to evaluate the condition of their land.
 The experts then write a report, which is assessed by the committee before payment is made.
 There has not been any assessment of the hydrological changes due to the PES protection.
-Water quantity is restricted by infrastructure deficiencies and the quality is not monitored only pollution sources are prevented.
+Water quantity is restricted by infrastructure deficiencies and the quality is not monitored, only pollution sources are prevented.

 Main Constraints